VidyashreeVPuranik/glugpesce.github.io/_posts/2020-05-06-hosting-a-profile-website-in-gitlab.md

-->Press CTRL+S for save and CTRL+X to exit.
+- Press CTRL+S for save and CTRL+X to exit.

-->Now lets push the changes to gitlab .
+- Now lets push the changes to gitlab .

      cd gitsession
      git add -A